cpouthier/export_PVC_PV_YAML/README.md

 ## 🔁 How It Works

-1. **Label-based selection**: The storage classes to include are identified using a label defined in this ConfigMap:
+1. **Label-based selection**: The storage classes to include are identified using a label defined in this ConfigMap.
+In the example below we labelled the storage class with "zfs=true":

    ```yaml
    apiVersion: v1